 Here’s a great example from Sephora, who occasionally sends free birthday gifts to their most loyal customers:

-These kinds of gestures can trigger your customers to share your gift with their social media followings, recommend your products to friends, and come back for repeat purchases.
+These kinds of gestures can trigger your customers to share your gift with their social media followers, recommend your products to friends, and come back for repeat purchases.

 A Reliable Strategy for Growth